CimanesDev/DevKadaPOS/README.md

 ### Making a Sale

-1. **Select Products**: Tap products from the grid to add them to the cart
+1. **Select Products**:
+   - Tap products from the grid to add them to the cart
+   - Products are organized by categories (use category filter)
+   - Out-of-stock items are disabled
-2. **Review Cart**: Check items and quantities in the transaction panel
+2. **Review Cart**:
+   - Check items and quantities in the transaction panel (right side)
+   - Update quantities using +/- buttons
+   - Remove items with the X button
+   - View real-time subtotal
-3. **Enter Payment**: Type the cash amount in the "Cash Tendered" field
+3. **Enter Payment**:
+   - Type the cash amount in the "Cash Tendered" field
+   - Change is calculated automatically
+   - System validates that cash is sufficient
-4. **Complete Sale**: Click "Complete Sale" to process the transaction
+4. **Complete Sale**:
+   - Click "Complete Sale" to process the transaction
+   - Transaction is recorded to Google Sheets
+   - Stock levels update automatically
+   - Low stock alerts trigger if stock falls below threshold
-5. **Automatic Updates**: Stock levels update automatically in Google Sheets
+5. **Automatic Updates**:
+   - Stock decreases in Google Sheets
+   - Sale is logged in Sales tab
+   - Stock movement tracked in Stock tab
+   - Low stock alerts sent to Messenger (if configured)

-### Viewing Alerts
+### Viewing Alerts & Chatting with AI

+1. **Access Alerts Page**:
-1. Click the **"Alerts"** button in the header
+   - Click the **"Alerts"** button in the header (MessageSquare icon)
-2. View all low stock alerts and AI chat messages
+   - Navigate to the dedicated Alerts/Messenger page

+2. **Understanding the Alert Page**:
-3. The page shows the same content as your Messenger chat
+   - **Purpose**: This page reflects what the store owner sees in their Facebook Messenger chat
-4. Chat with the AI assistant directly from the web interface
+   - **Live Mirror**: All low stock alerts, AI responses, and notifications that appear in Messenger also appear here
+   - **Real-Time Sync**: Updates happen automatically as events occur

+3. **Viewing Alerts**:
+   - Low stock alerts appear as chat messages with product details
+   - Alerts are grouped by date with timestamps
+   - Each product shows only one alert (no duplicates)
+   - Urgency levels are clearly indicated (OUT OF STOCK, CRITICAL, LOW STOCK)

+4. **Chatting with AI**:
+   - Type your question in the input field at the bottom of the page
+   - Press Enter or click the Send button
+   - AI responds with real-time data from your Google Sheets
+   - Loading indicator shows while AI processes your request
+   - Chat history is preserved and grouped by date

+5. **Example Questions You Can Ask**:
+   - "How much sales did we get today?"
+   - "Show me this week's sales report"
+   - "What products are low in stock?"
+   - "How many Coca-Cola do we have?"
+   - "What's our total revenue this month?"
+   - "Which products need restocking?"

+6. **Automatic Monitoring**:
+   - System automatically checks for low stock every 30 seconds
+   - New alerts appear in real-time
+   - Click "Refresh" button to manually check for alerts
+   - Initial load checks all products for low stock

 ### Accessing Spreadsheet